k-kyler/minizalo/README.md

 ## NOTE

-We are now working on notification, friend request confirmation, user settings and more...
+We are still working on notification, friend request confirmation, user settings and more...

 ---